 For your first appointment, Othena will notify you via email and the Othena app when it is time to schedule your COVID-19 vaccine appointment.
 Follow the steps to select an available date and time at a predetermined location.

 Vaccines are only released a few days from the current date.
 If your desired location is not listed on that date, check back later.
 If there is no time to select from, then there are no appointments available to be scheduled.

 The State‘s “My Turn“ platform is unrelated to Othena, the County of Orange’s registration and scheduling platform for COVID-19 vaccinations.
 My Turn is currently available only in pilot areas; it may be expanded to other areas soon.
 Check the My Turn website for availability.

 The County’s Othena platform interfaces with the California Immunization Registry (CAIR) to report vaccine information.
 The County continues to register eligible individuals and schedule appointments through the Othena system.
-More than 484,000 people are currently registered and over 79,000 people have received a vaccination through Othena.

 Once you make an appointment through Othena.com you will be instructed on what specific documents to bring with you depending on the Tier.